 Who would benefit from this post?
 Share here:

-Join my Financial Transformation Program (25% off)
+Join my Financial Transformation Program – closing soon!

 After helping tens of thousands of expats to plan, save & invest their own money with confidence, I have created this program combining private coaching, online courses, group learning, accountability and community.
 It has everything you need to know, the flexibility to suit your experience and life schedule, plus the support to make sure you actually take action towards a great financial future.
+(If you “don’t have 6 months” you can speed through as fast as you like!
+No limits.)

 Everybody’s talkin’ about crypto.
 Is it a transformative investment or a distraction?
 Could it make you a better stock index investor?
 Find out below (with bullet point summary at the end if you’re busy)…